AWS Setup

 - subnet-abcdefgh # us-east-1c

 Stratos round-robins instance launches across subnets, providing automatic AZ distribution.
+This works with both static subnetIds and dynamic subnetSelector.

 EKS Authentication